ghostlypi/RLabs/Lab 4/Lab4_Sampling _IntroInference_APstudent.md

 2c: Why is there variation around the center of the sampling distribution in *general*?
 Think about how samples vary, and what this means for the sample means that make up the sampling distribution of the sample means and how the size of our sample effects the variability and how well our sample will represent the true population and how different samples make our estimates (statistics) of the population (parameters) better or worse.

 > Insert your answer below.
+Since we do not know the true population of the sample, we must make an estimate.
+Naturally, our estimates will vary since we cannot know if they are correct or not without knowing the true population.

 2d: How Does/Doesn't the underlying population (the population from which you are taking samples) distribution affect the sampling distribution center?
 Explain why this is so.

 > Insert your answer below.
+The value of the population should match with the center of the population distribution if we sampled the population correctly.
+The center of the distribution might not match the population value if we did not get a representative sample of the population.

 2e: In the table below fill in the values in the last column to get practice calculating the standard error for a sampling distribution and to see how the sample size effects the standard error (spread/variability).
 The population standard deviations is given below.